-Staff Comment: In a revised memorandum dated November 22, 2010, the Environmental Planning Section offered the following regarding preliminary plan of subdivision Condition 2: Exhibits included in the Special Purpose DSP application show a proposed road extension that includes a stream crossing which was not evaluated as part of the preliminary plan of subdivision for the Moore Property.
+Comment: As stated in a revised memorandum dated December 23, 2010 from the Environmental Planning Section, exhibits included in the special-purpose detailed site plan application show a proposed road extension that includes a stream crossing which was not evaluated as part of the preliminary plan of subdivision for the Moore Property.
 Bedford Springs Avenue is shown to extend across the Cabin Branch stream valley and connect to the Smith Property to the west.
 This stream crossing is being proposed in addition to numerous crossings over the same stream approved as part of the preliminary plan approval for the remainder of the Westphalia Center (4-08002).